Community Health Services/Counseling

 The following table lists how many community health services/liaison/counseling graduations there were in 2020-2021 for each degree level.

 |Education Level||Number of Grads|

 What Community Health Services/Counseling Majors Need to Know

-O*NET surveyed people in occupations related to community health services/liaison/counseling and asked them what knowledge areas, skills, and abilities were important for their jobs.
-The responses were rated on a scale of 1 to 5 with 5 being most important.
+In an O*NET survey, community health services/liaison/counseling majors were asked to rate what knowledge areas, skills, and abilities were important in their occupations.
+These answers were weighted on a scale of 1 to 5 with 5 being the most important.